jeremykendall/php-domain-parser/UPGRADING.md

 - `DomainInterface` is removed use `DomainName` or `ResolvedDomainName` instead.
 - `Domain::isResolvable` is removed without replacement.
 - `Domain::resolve` is removed without replacement.
-- `Rules::getPublicSuffix` is removed use `ResolvedDomain::publicSuffix` instead.
+- `Rules::getPublicSuffix` is removed use `ResolvedDomain::suffix` instead.
 - All v5 IDNA related methods are removed, IDNA is fully handle within the `Domain` object.

 #### Methods return type changed